testerez/Manga2Reader/README.md

 Actual features
 ---------------

- - Detect and convert all comic books in source directory
+ - Detect and convert all comic books in source directory (support zip, cbz, pdf and jpg files)
  - Support directory of .jpg files as input
  - Split double pages into single ones
  - Optimize contrast.
 Usefull when the scan has not been cleaned
  - Resize images
- - Create a .cbz file as output
+ - Output zip, cbz or jpg files

 Future features
 ----------------

- - Support more input formats (zip, pdf, cbz...)
- - Support more output formats
  - Better image cleaning (straighten, crop useless borders...)
  - Add a GUI